 ECN 308 Economics of Industrial Organization (3 hrs.)
 In this course students will study business firms' behavior under different market structures.
 The course studies behavior of firms: their strategy, performance, and interactions under various market conditions and levels of competition.
 It explains and studies reasons behind business practices such as mergers, acquisition, price discrimination, advertising, product selections, innovations vertical restraints, cartels and exclusionary conducts.
 It also explains why there are economic regulations, such as antitrust and other industrial regulations.

 This course will introduce game theory as a tool of economic analysis.
-Prerequisites: This is an advance level course and has prerequisite courses: ECN 212 and either MAT 122 or MAT 124 or (permission from instructor).
+Prerequisites: ECN 212, ECN 332, and either MAT 122 or MAT 124 or (permission from instructor).
 Basic understanding of principles of microeconomics, algebra, and calculus is necessary and these will not be reviewed in the class.
-ECN 332 Intermediate Price Theory is recommended but not necessary.